dennistruemper/elm-land-pwa-example/readme.md

 We have a branch `main` where the finished result is.
 A branch `initial` where the original tutorial code is.
 And a branch `introduction-of-pwa` where every step has its own commit.

-If you want to sell the full for all steps, have a look at the [PR](https://github.com/dennistruemper/elm-land-pwa-example/pull/1)
+If you want to sell the full diff for all steps, have a look at the [PR](https://github.com/dennistruemper/elm-land-pwa-example/pull/1)

 You will find a description of every step in this file in the section **Steps**